 11. Update: 2012.07.28

 It's been quite a while, but it's happened again.
 A bird above me was doing that type of "stalling" where it looks like it's going to crap.
-I watched it warily, but I didn't see it unload.
+I watched it warily, and didn't see it unload.
 But it did; it got my shoulder and someone pointed it out to me.
 Just a tiny dot, about one square centimeter or so.
 This is the first time in nearly five years!!

 All in all, a lucky crapping indeed.
+And a nice bit of luck to welcome our little Emma.

 12. Update: 2013.04.18